Eat as many carrots as you like - there are simply some things that you’ll never see in the dark!

 In this sense thermal scopes work in a similar way to active night vision systems.
 The infrared radiation emitted by the objects is undetectable to the human eye just like the infrared light.

-Thermal and night vision scopes are essentially two different ways of achieving the same results: Vision in darkness.
-The biggest difference is that thermal scopes can be used in bright light while night vision scopes can’t.
-Bright light will damage the intensifier tubes located within the night vision scopes and they will no longer work.
+Thermal rifle scopes and NV scopes are essentially two different ways of achieving the same results: Vision in darkness.
+The biggest difference is that thermal rifle scopes can be used in bright light while night vision scopes can’t.
+Bright light will damage the intensifier tubes located within the scope and they will no longer work.

 Thermal scopes can, to an extent, see through smoke and debris while night scopes typically can’t.
 However we hope that smoke filled air is never going to be a factor on your hunting trip, so this shouldn’t be a problem.

 There is a common agreement amongst hunters that thermal scopes are wonderful for detection, but not great for recognition.
 The opposite is to be said about night vision scopes; it’s easy to recognize an animal or being’s specifications, but detecting shot range should the object stand stationary can be tricky.

 Thermal scopes also tend to be considerably larger, heavier and more costly than an everyday night scope.
 The bodies of night vision scopes, though smaller, are more durable than most thermals.